Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Methods

-The primary single-crystal neutron diffraction experiment was performed using the instrument CORELLI at the SNS at ORNL.
+Single-crystal neutron diffraction was performed using the instrument CORELLI at the SNS.
 An intial survey of samples grown under different environments was performed at the NIST Center for Neutron Research using the cold neutron triple-axis diffractometer SPINS in order to inform the CORELLI experiment.
-In both cases, the sample consisted of a piece extracted from the crystal boule with length $\approx$ 2.5 cm and mass $\approx$ 1.3 g.
+The sample consisted of a piece extracted from the crystal boule with length $\approx$ 2.5 cm and mass $\approx$ 1.3 g.
 Copper foil was used to attach the crystal to an oxygen-free copper mount to ensure adequate thermalization; in the CORELLI experiment a Cd mask was used to reduce scattering from the mount and N-grease was also placed at the interface between the crystal and the mount.
-The crystal was then mounted in a liquid helium cryostat with a dilution insert, providing a base temperature of $\approx$ 60 mK (SPINS) or $\approx$ 38 mK (CORELLI).
-The SPINS data were obtained in conventional triple-axis mode with an upstream Be filter to remove higher order contamination and the collimation set to guide-open-80$’$-open.
-The incident energy was set to 5 meV (4.045 \r{A}) with an angular resolution of 50$'$.
-The DAVE software package was used for reduction of the SPINS data \cite{azuah2009}.
-At CORELLI, data across a large area of reciprocal space was collected at \textit{T} = 38, 500, and 800 mK by rotating the crystal around the [1$\bar{1}$0] direction ($\omega$ rotation) in 1$^{\circ}$ steps with a count time of $\approx$ 3 minutes/step.
+The crystal was then mounted in a liquid helium cryostat with a dilution insert, providing a base temperature of $\approx$ 38 mK.
+Data across a large area of reciprocal space were collected at \textit{T} = 38, 500, and 800 mK by rotating the crystal around the [$1\bar{1}$0] direction ($\omega$ rotation) in 1$^{\circ}$ steps with a count time of $\approx$ 3 minutes/step.
 A magnetic order parameter on the (220) reflection was collected by fixing $\omega$ such that the peak could be measured.
 The CORELLI data was reduced using Mantid \cite{taylor2012}.
 Confidence intervals for all error bars and uncertainties represent plus and minus one standard deviation.